aaherrerab/aaherrerab.github.io/index.md

 # About me

-Hi, I'm Andrea Herrera, an Economic Geography PhD candidate specialising in Urban Economics.
-I am studying the effects of urban planning and transport infrastructure on housing outcomes and the spatial distribution of economic activity and people using Quantitative Spatial Models.
-I am also interested in learning about the spatial determinants of intergenerational mobility, spatial inequalities, environmental issues, and gender inequalities.
+I’m Andrea Herrera, a PhD candidate in Economic Geography at the London School of Economics (LSE).
+I study how urban planning and transport infrastructure shape housing markets and the spatial distribution of people and economic activity, using quantitative spatial models.
+I am also interested in the spatial determinants of intergenerational mobility, spatial inequality, environmental issues, and gender disparities.

 <p>This is my <span style="color:inherit !important; font-weight:600; text-decoration:none;"> <a href="/assets/pdf/cv_aaherrerab.pdf" class="custom-link">CV</a>.</span> </p>